MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Restart-Computer.md

 Specifies the authentication level that is used for the WMI connection.
 The acceptable values for this parameter are:

-- Call.
+- Call:
 Call-level COM authentication
-- Connect.
+- Connect:
 Connect-level COM authentication
-- Default.
+- Default:
-Windows Authentication
+WMI's default settings (Windows authentication); despite its name, this item is not default value of this cmdlet
-- None.
+- None:
 No COM authentication
-- Packet.
+- Packet:
 Packet-level COM authentication
-- PacketIntegrity.
+- PacketIntegrity:
 Packet Integrity-level COM authentication
-- PacketPrivacy.
+- PacketPrivacy:
 Packet Privacy-level COM authentication
-- Unchanged.
+- Unchanged:
 The authentication level is the same as the previous command

 The default value is Packet.